From the Editor: The Lord Be With You!

 ATLASerials® Access for Alumni!

 Thanks to a generous gift, we are thrilled to announce free EBSCO ATLAS access for IWS alumni!
-The ATLASerials® database is an online full-text collection of major religion and theology journals used by libraries, librarians, logoreligion scholars, theologians and clergy.
+The ATLASerials® database is an online full-text collection of major religion and theology journals used by libraries, librarians, religion scholars, theologians and clergy.
 ATLAS provides coverage of more than 250 journals containing more than 450,000 records.

 IWS alumni may access this database through your IWS Moodle account.
 Log into your Moodle account and click on the “All Alumni” group where you will find log in instructions for alumni.